Superlative accepts open submissions, runs monthly feature competitions, and annual competitions.

 - The theme for Superlative's 2026 annual writing competition is GROWTH.

-- Poetry of any genre.
+- Poetry of any genre linked to the theme of GROWTH.

 - Your own - not written by any kind of AI software.